Skip to main content

 That is why drivers keep mixing up the car benefit and the household benefit.
 The tariff can be generous, but the rules are more conditional than on a simple overnight product.

 This is the model that causes the most confusion in 2026.
-The headline rate may look competitive, but your home is not really on a classic EV tariff in the old sense.
+The headline rate may look competitive, but your home is not always on a classic EV tariff in the old sense.
+Sometimes the offer is a charger plan, a smart-charging add-on or a credit applied after the charging has been measured.

-- OVO Charge Anytime: your normal home tariff stays in place.
-The EV charging is handled as a smart-charging add-on, either through monthly plans with included home-charging allowances and public-charging vouchers, or through a pay-as-you-go smart-charging rate.
-Check OVO for the current rate and allowance figures.
+• OVO Charge Anytime: your normal home tariff stays in place.
+The EV charging is handled as a smart-charging add-on, either through monthly plans with included home smart-charging allowances and public-charging vouchers, or through a pay-as-you-go smart-charging rate.
+Urgent charging and smart charging above a plan allowance can fall back to the home tariff, and unused public-charging voucher value can be lost if you leave OVO, cancel the plan or move to pay-as-you-go.

-- ScottishPower EV Optimise: you are billed first at your normal tariff rate, then the difference down to the advertised smart-charging rate is credited back later as a separate line on the bill.
-Check ScottishPower for the current credited rate.
+• ScottishPower EV Optimise: you are billed first at your normal tariff rate, then the difference down to the advertised smart-charging rate is credited back later as a separate line on the bill.
+It excludes some time-of-use tariffs, avoids smart charging between 16:00 and 20:00 and needs compatible kit, a communicating smart meter and half-hourly readings.

 This model is not necessarily worse.
 It can be useful if you want daytime charging flexibility or already like your main household tariff.
 The catch is that the home and the car are being treated differently.
 Your kettle, oven and heat pump do not automatically follow the EV rate.
 In some cases your EV savings arrive later as a credit instead of showing up instantly in the unit rate.